srilekha-netha/Digitide/README.md

-#  Weekly Progress
+#  Daily Progress

-This repository contains the tasks completed as part of my weekly learnings.
+This repository contains the tasks completed as part of my daily learnings.

 ---

-## 📅 Week-wise Summary
+## 📅 Day-wise Summary

-### ✅ Week 1: To-Do List App using Streamlit
+### ✅ Day 1: To-Do List App using Streamlit

 - Built a fully functional To-Do List application using **Streamlit**.
 - Features: